Mark-Austen/mve-global-wan/README.md

 This example deploys Megaport Virtual Edge (MVE) in 10 global locations and a full mesh private network between all locations using Megaports private backbone.
-In this scenario, the MVEs would provide regional aggregation for Internet based SD-WAN sites within the region.
+In this scenario, the MVEs provide regional aggregation for Internet based SD-WAN sites within the region.
 The following resources are deployed:

 * 2 x Megaport Virtual Edge with the Cisco C8Kv in the following locations:
   * Sydney (8vCPU)